mansura-habiba/mcp-instana/README.md

 ```

 **Note:** Replace the following values with your actual configuration:
+- For CLI installation: Ensure `mcp-instana` is in your PATH
+- For development installation:
   - `command`: Update the uv path to match your system's uv installation (e.g., `/path/to/your/uv/bin/uv` or `/usr/local/bin/uv`)
   - `--directory`: Update with the absolute path to your mcp-instana project directory
 - `INSTANA_BASE_URL`: Your Instana instance URL
 - `INSTANA_API_TOKEN`: Your Instana API token